ing-bank/sparse_dot_topn/README.md

 a = rand(100, 1000000, density=0.005, format='csr')
 b = rand(1000000, 200, density=0.005, format='csr')

+# Default precision type is np.float64, but you can down cast to have a small memory footprint and faster execution
+a = a.astype(np.float32)
+b = b.astype(np.float32)

 # Use standard implementation

 c = awesome_cossim_topn(a, b, N, 0.01)